djaus2/PhotoTimingDjaus/README.md

 ### Latest
-- Athstitcher: Once a Video is downloaded along with its json file, the corresponding Json file can be edited:
+- Athstitcher: Once a Video is downloaded along with its json file, the corresponding Json file can be directly edited:
   - File-Edit Video File's Meta-Info.
 - AthStitcher: Updated to .NET 9.0
 - AthStitcher: Download _(version2)_ video and meta info over TCP from phone app.